River Oughton: Natural History

 The river has clear water from chalk springs in the Chiltern Hills, and it has a rich aquatic and insect life.
 Plants include spring water crowfoot, and there are mammals such as the water shrew, and birds include kingfishers and water rails.
+Fly fishing author, Richard Walker stated the Oughton held a copious amount of brown trout from the mid-1920s to the mid-1950s, and described the river running from its source through "swampy ground full of reeds and tussocks" to a watermill, whereafter its character altered from "slow and deep" over marl to a "faster, shallower" flow over yellow gravel.